mlandis/phyddle/README.md

 #### Software to fiddle around with deep learning for phylogenetic models

-> *NOTE: This private beta version of phyddle is still under development.*
+> *NOTE: This beta version of phyddle is still under development.*

 ## User guide
 Visit https://mlandis.github.io/phyddle to learn more about phyddle.